WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 A special form of a `for` loop can be used to loop through all the properties of an object :

 ```javascript
 for (property in object) {body}
 ```

-In each iteration, the string *property* will contain the name of the next property of *object* You can then access the property by writing `object[property]` (array syntax).
+In each iteration, the string *property* will contain the name of the next property of *object*.
+You can then access the property by writing `object[property]` (array syntax).
 Since methods are properties with a particular type, also these will be returned by the loop.